testfairy/docs/docs/04_iOS_SDK/13_Hiding_webview_elements_from_video.md

 ### Sample video

 Below is a sample screen taken from a demo video.
 On the left, this is how the app looks like normally.
-On the right is a screenshot taken with the Images hidden.
+On the right is a screenshot taken with the HTML elements hidden.

 ![](../../img/ios/hidden_views/webview_before.jpg) ![](../../img/ios/hidden_views/webview_after.jpg)